 In 1989, he received a PhD in physiology from the Institute of Physiology of the National Academy of Sciences (Minsk, Belarus) and at the age of 29 became the youngest Senior Scientist in the history of that institute.
-Following postdoctoral training at the University of Tennessee Medical School in Memphis (1991–1994), Dr. Romanovsky accepted the position of Associate Scientist and Director of the Thermoregulation Laboratory at the Legacy Health System in Portland, Oregon (1994–2000).
-He joined St. Joseph’s Hospital and Medical Center in Phoenix in December of 1999 to direct the Systemic Inflammation Laboratory (FeverLab), a part of the Trauma Research program.
-He also serves as a faculty member of the Graduate Program in Neuroscience and the Graduate Program in Molecular and Cellular Biology at Arizona State University and holds an Adjunct Professor appointment at the ASU School of Life Sciences.
-Dr. Romanovsky is a member of the Scientific Advisory Board of the Ivan Pavlov Medical University, his alma mater.
+Following postdoctoral training at the University of Tennessee Medical School in Memphis (1991–1994) and several months of work as a visiting scientist at the University of Pécs Medical School (Hungary, 1991) and University of Kanazawa Medical School (Japan, 1994), Dr. Romanovsky accepted the position of Associate Scientist and Director of the Thermoregulation Laboratory at the Legacy Health System in Portland, Oregon (1994–2000).
+In December of 1999, he joined St. Joseph’s Hospital and Medical Center in Phoenix as a Full Professor to direct the Systemic Inflammation Laboratory (FeverLab), a part of the hospital’s Trauma Program.
+He also holds an Adjunct Professor appointment at the Arizona State University (ASU) School of Life Sciences and serves as a faculty member of the joint Interdisciplinary Graduate Program in Neuroscience of the Barrow Neurological Institute and ASU.

 Dr. Romanovsky has published more than 100 articles in peer-reviewed scientific journals, including Pharmacological Reviews, Nature Neuroscience, PLoS Biology, Progress in Lipid Research, Blood, Clinical Infectious Diseases, and others.
 He is the founding Editor-in-Chief of the journal Temperature.
 He has served on study sections and reviewed grant applications for the National Institutes of Health, the National Science Foundation, the Medical Research Council (UK), the Canadian Institutes of Health Research, the Swedish Research Council, the Dutch Research Council, the National Research Foundation (South Africa), the National Council of Romania, the Polish National Science Center, the government of Hong Kong, and other agencies.
 Dr. Romanovsky’s research has been funded by the National Institutes of Health, the State of Arizona, and a number of pharmaceutical companies and foundations.

-- De Oliveira C, Garami A, Lehto SG, Pakai E, Tekus V, Pohoczky K, Youngblood BD, Wong W, Kort ME, Kym PR, Pinter E, Gavva NR, Romanovsky AA.
+- de Oliveira C, Garami A, Lehto SG, Pakai E, Tekus V, Pohoczky K, Youngblood BD, Wang W, Kort ME, Kym PR, Pinter E, Gavva NR, Romanovsky AA.
 Transient receptor potential channel ankyrin-1 is not a cold sensor for autonomic thermoregulation in rodents.
 J Neurosci.
-2014;34: 4445-4452, .
+2014;34(13):4445-4452.

 - Almeida MC, Hew-Butler T, Soriano RN, Rao S, Wang W, Wang J, Tamayo N, Oliveira DL, Nucci TB, Aryal P, Garami A, Bautista D, Gavva NR, Romanovsky AA.
 Pharmacological blockade of the cold receptor TRPM8 attenuates autonomic and behavioral cold defenses and decreases deep body temperature.
 J Neurosci.
 2012;32(6):2086-2099.